amtega/ansible_role_gnu_linux/README.md

 # Ansible gnu_linux role

-This is an [Ansible](http://www.ansible.com) wrapper role which configures any standard GNU/Linux using the following dependant roles:
+This is an [Ansible](http://www.ansible.com) wrapper role which configures a standard GNU/Linux another dependant roles.

-- environment

 See dependant roles documentation to know how to configure each one.